kimfucious/netlify-forms-formik/README.md

 </form>
 ```

-I believe you can also just put this form as a separate HTML file somewhere in your build, and it will get picked up, but I haven't tried that yet.
+According to the maesters, you can--rather than add this code block to `/public/index.html`--create a separate HTML file that includes your form code block somewhere in the build, and it will get picked up.
+I, haven't tried this, personally, but the maesters said it is so.

-> :point_up: This is obviously just an example, so make sure that there is one-to-one match here, whereby each input corresponds with a respective input element/Field component in your Formik form.
+> :point_up: This is obviously just an example.
+Your form will most likely have differing fields.
+So make sure that there is one-to-one match here, whereby each input corresponds with a respective input element/Field component in your Formik form.

 ### 2) Add additional `initial values` to the Formik form